 Gabe Zichermann states that short cycles of challenge, achievement, and resulting pleasure stimulate engagement.
 Since emotion drives action and engagement, games should be welcomed as a tool to drive engagement as they engender emotion.
 The dopamine released during successful completion of a challenge feeds intrinsic motivation.

-Some games are specifically build to foster empathy.
+Some games are specifically built to foster empathy.
 “Games are well-suited to this because they allow players to inhabit the roles of other people in a uniquely immersive way” (Belman & Flanagan, 2010).
 I believe that the process of playing games together can go a long way in building inclusive classes and campuses.

 This blog has been verified by Rise: R1cad70f045c0a553ad0ebd98ffd49c6d